sakundi/sakundi-docs/docs/docs/user-section/why-sakundi.md

 of the blockchains that enable the creation and operation of cryptocurrencies [28].

 In the blockchain, the P2P network enables nodes to exchange data, for instance, transactions and blocks.
-In general, there is an economic incentive for partic- ipants to behave honestly.
-Given their public and distributed nature, blockchain com- ponents are especially exposed to attackers who can easily reach and interact with the different layers.
+In general, there is an economic incentive for participants to behave honestly.
+Given their public and distributed nature, blockchain components are especially exposed to attackers who can easily reach and interact with the different layers.
 Such adversaries may use a malicious node, tool, or software to take advantage of specific weaknesses in the P2P network layer and launch several attacks on the blockchain, like the ones described in [20, 26, 43].
 The security of the entire